 Fields of Study: Humanities, Social Sciences

-Pursue your degree at one of 15 academic departments at LSE ranging from finance to government, law, international relations, and social psychology alongside top students from all over the world.
+Pursue your degree at an academic department at the London School of Economics (LSE) ranging from finance to government, law, international relations, and social psychology alongside top students from all over the world.

 Unique study opportunities